UffizziCloud/uffizzi/charts/uffizzi-app/README.md

   certEmail: admin@example.com
 ```

 Edit these values and save them in a file named `myvals.yaml` or similar.
+The "uffizzi_user_email" and "uffizzi_user_password" are used for the default user creation, which is needed to access your Uffizzi installation.

 ## Installation